ibm-datapalooza/cscc-tutorial/README.md

 #### Calling The Sentiment API
 The sentiment API scores text for sentiment.
 Full documentation of the API can be found here: http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/alchemy-language/api/v1/#sentiment

-1. Open up your REST test client and do a GET request to: `http://gateway-a.watsonplatform.net/calls/text/TextGetTextSentiment?apikey={your API key here}&outputMode=json&text={your text here}`.
+1. Open your REST test client and do a GET request to: `http://gateway-a.watsonplatform.net/calls/text/TextGetTextSentiment?apikey={your API key here}&outputMode=json&text={your text here}`.

-2. The API will return a sentiment (JSON formatted) assessment for the whole document in terms of a type (positive, negative, neutral) and a more specific score (-1 to +1).
-Sending the text 'Andy Murray and Liam Broady make their way off court to a standing ovation... #Wimbledon' returns the JSON:
+2. The API will return a sentiment assessment for the whole document in terms of a type (positive, negative, neutral) and a more specific score (-1 to +1).
+For example, sending the text 'Andy Murray and Liam Broady make their way off court to a standing ovation... #Wimbledon' returns the JSON:

   ```json
   {